Bayesian shrinkage priors for penalized synthetic control estimators in the presence of spillovers: Introduction

-The DiD method estimates the policy effect by comparing changes in outcomes over time between control and treated units~\citep{ashenfelter_estimating_1978, ashenfelter_using_1984}.
-The causal validity of the DiD estimator depends on the parallel trends assumption, which assumes that, in the \textit{absence of the intervention}, the difference in outcomes between the control and treated groups would have remained constant over time.
-In contrast, the SC method constructs a weighted combination of control units, referred to as the \textit{donor pool}, to estimate the counterfactual outcomes of the treated unit had the intervention not occurred~\citep{abadie_economic_2003, abadie_synthetic_2010}.
-The intervention effect is then estimated by comparing the observed outcomes of the treated unit with those of its synthetic counterpart~\citep{abadie_economic_2003}.
+The DiD framework estimates a treatment effect by comparing changes in outcomes between treated and control groups over time~\citep{ashenfelter_estimating_1978, ashenfelter_using_1984}.
+Its validity rests on the parallel trends assumption: that treated and control units would have followed similar trajectories in the absence of treatment.
+The SC method constructs a weighted combination of control units, namely a donor pool, to approximate the treated unit's counterfactual outcomes~\citep{abadie_synthetic_2010}.
+The treatment effect is then estimated by taking the difference between the observed and synthetic outcomes of the treated unit.

-Although DiD and SC methods are widely used for policy evaluation, their causal interpretations are limited when control units are affected by the intervention (i.e., when spillover effects occur).
-In the DiD framework, if controls in the comparison group are impacted by spillovers, their outcome trends no longer accurately reflect what would have occurred in the absence of the intervention.
-Similarly, in the SC method, spillovers affecting the donor pool can worsen the SC's ability to replicate the treated unit's counterfactual outcomes.
-Consequently, comparing observed and predicted outcomes may result in a biased estimate of the intervention's true effect.

-Recently, several methods have been developed to address spillover effects within the DiD~\citep{verbitsky-savitz_causal_2012, hettinger_estimation_2023, butts_difference--differences_2023, lee_policy_2023} and SC frameworks~\citep{cao_estimation_2019, marinello_impact_2021, grossi_direct_2024, di_stefano_inclusive_2024}.
-Specifically, \citet{grossi_direct_2024} proposed a method for estimating both direct (treatment) and indirect (spillover) effects by using a distance-based criterion to exclude control units from the donor pool.
-Their approach omits controls directly adjacent to the treated unit, assuming these neighboring units are more likely to be affected by spillovers than those further away.
-This exclusion criterion is similar to that of \citet{marinello_impact_2021}.
-However, while this method helps mitigate some spillover effects, it may not fully account for units that, though not geographically adjacent, could still be indirectly impacted by the intervention.

-Other methods address spillover effects through bias correction techniques.
-For example, \citet{di_stefano_inclusive_2024} proposed a system of equations to adjust conventional SC estimators for spillover bias.
-Additionally, \citet{cao_estimation_2019} introduced a transformation matrix to capture the spillover structure, allowing for the estimation of both direct and indirect effects.
-However, both approaches require non-singularity conditions, which, if unmet, can prevent the systems of equations from being solvable.
-Moreover, accurately identifying which units may be affected by spillovers is also crucial to minimize bias in the estimates.